 The High Plains receive only 15 to 25 inches of precipitation each year, making this the driest region in the state.
 Strong sunshine, small amounts of rainfall, and sweeping winds, unrestricted by any natural barrier, leave little moisture in the air or on the ground for long.
 Therefore, this region can be classified as semi-arid.
 Severe droughts are periodically broken by floods, however, and temperatures can swing from one extreme to the other in short order.

 Although much of the area is home to expansive ranches, farming has become the major feature of the region.
-High Plains farmers primarily raise wheat, sorghum, and corn.
-Yes, corn.
-Drought-resistant strains have been developed in recent years, and the High Plains are growing more corn than ever before, often for local feedlots.
+High Plains farmers primarily raise wheat, sorghum, and corn, the latter often for local feedlots.
 Without irrigation, however, most of the High Plains could only support a corn crop one year in five.
+For this reason, some farmers are experimenting in less conventional crops, such as pinto and other dried beans, better suited to regional conditions.

 Also of Interest